viazovskyi-stas/supercake-challenge/README.md

 - **Desktop**: Three column grid with horizontal filter layout

 The interface adapts seamlessly across all device sizes while maintaining usability and visual hierarchy.

+## 📝 Development Notes

+*Note: During development, access to the Figma design file was not available, which made it challenging to extract exact design values, spacing, and color specifications.
+The UI was implemented based on best practices and modern design principles.*